Metta Wisdom Way

 Overview

 So many of us wonder, how can we respond to painful and distressing events in the world with skill and kindness?
-Whatever our unique gifts and callings in our lives, deepening in metta wisdom enables us to engage with a quality of being that embodies kindness and openness.
+Whatever our unique gifts and callings in our lives, deepening in Metta wisdom enables us to engage with a quality of being that embodies kindness and openness.
 This invites something new to emerge.

 “A deep calling of being alive now is to tend the quality of our presence in this breaking, hurting world to foreshadow and make the world we want to inhabit in the beyond of it.”